 Hyperion management is confirming that the company – or rather, its service provider Avangate – recieved a cease and desist from Amino.
 As of now, it is unknown to us what this C&D is based on.
 But Hyperion simply switching to a different service provider and continuing to sell the product worldwide is a clear statement that the two parties disagree about the legal situation. – amiganews.de

-All of the links seems to work nicely right now.
-But it seems like this was an issue on 19th of October.
+All of the links seem to work nicely right now.
+But it seems like this was an issue on the 19th of October.
 Hyperion is using a different service provider for its online sales now than before Friday.
 Then they used Avangate, and then later Hyperion changed it to shareit.com and now they use MyCommerce.

 The new, cleaned-up, polished Amiga operating system for your 68K machine fixes all the small annoyances that have piled up over the years.
 Originally intended as a bug-fix release, it also modernizes many system components previously upgraded in OS 3.9.
 Contrary to its modest revision number, AmigaOS 3.1.4 is arguably as large an upgrade as OS 3.9 was, and surpasses it in stability and robustness.
-Over 320K of release notes cover almost every aspect of your favourite classic AmigaOS — from bootmenu to datatypes.
+Over 320K of release notes cover almost every aspect of your favorite classic AmigaOS — from boot menu to datatypes.

 Working together is a tough thing to do?